-At Husain Law + Associates Accident Attorneys, P.C., we have a proven track record of success, understand the complexities of dog bite cases, and provide personalized attention.
+At Husain Law + Associates — Houston Accident & Injury Lawyers, P.C., we have a proven track record of success, understand the complexities of dog bite cases, and provide personalized attention.
 We know that dealing with a dog bite incident can be overwhelming and confusing and we are here to help ease that burden.

 Don’t hesitate to contact us today for assistance in seeking justice and getting the compensation you deserve!